Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('analyzes', 'normalizes', 'calculates', 'identifies') and resources ('subscriptions and recurring costs').
-It distinguishes from sibling tools by focusing specifically on subscription analysis rather than general budgeting or financial planning.
+The description clearly states the tool's purpose with specific verbs ('analyzes', 'normalizes', 'calculates', 'identifies') and resources ('subscriptions and recurring costs'), distinguishing it from sibling tools like 'analyze_budget' or 'budget_summary' by focusing specifically on subscription analysis and savings potential.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.